 Now, being that we’re teachers, we turn this into an activity we can use for reading, writing and math.
-Students write poems and stories about everything they for which they are thankful.
+Students write poems and stories about everything for which they are thankful.
 We originally decided to create a tree of thankfulness until one of our students suggested making turkeys instead.
 Each feather listed something they were thankful for.

-And that’s how we ended up creating our Canadian Thanksgiving book.
+And that’s how we ended up creating our Canadian Thanksgiving activities.
 Our students wanted to know how Canadian Thanksgiving started, so we did some research.
 We are so thankful for the curiosity and creativity of our students.
 They inspire us every day.
 Find the set in our Teachers Pay Teachers store or our Brain Ninjas Shop.

 Here is our most recent list of things to be thankful for: